Bunsen Burner Uses and Safety Tips

 Adopt the Correct Type of Glassware: As a matter of safety, only intended glassware fit for heating should be used.

-Comparison and Relation of Bunsen Burners to other types of Burners
+Comparison and Relation of Burners

 The Bunsen burner may be the most popular of all, but there are of course other types of laboratory burners made available most of which can be used for particular purposes.
 As seen below for instance: